Partition function for the 2d Coulomb gas on a Jordan curve: Preliminaries and an integral equation

 Since $g_{\pm}$ are harmonic in $\Omega_{\pm}$ it follows from the first Green's theorem that this equals the right side of \eqref{Dirichlet}.
 It can be checked that if $G$ is $C^{1+\alpha}$ and $\gamma$ is $C^{4+\alpha}$ then Lemma \ref{lem:inteqnsol} and its proof still holds and gives an $H$ that is $C^{1+\alpha}$.

 \end{proof}

 The \textit{Neumann-Poincar\'e operator} $\mathcal{K}_{\mathrm{NP}}$ on a $C^{2+\alpha}$ curve $\gamma$ is defined by

 where $g$ is a real-valued function on $\gamma$.
+It is also called the double-layer potential operator.
 The eigenvalues of $\mathcal{K}_{\mathrm{NP}}$ acting on the Sobolev space $H^{1/2}$ are called the Fredholm eigenvalues of $\gamma$ and have been much studied, see e.g.~ \cite{DPS}, \cite{Sch} and references therein.
-It is known, see e.g.~ (70) in \cite{Sch}, that the eigenvalues of the operator $K$ in \eqref{eq:K}, which are plus/minus the singular values of the Grunsky operator $B$, are exactly the Fredholm eigenvalues, and hence $\det(I-BB^*)=\det(I+K)=\det(I+\mathcal{K}_{\mathrm{NP}})$.
+By taking the real and imaginary parts of the top-right equation in (70) in \cite{Sch}, we see that the eigenvalues of the operator $K$ in \eqref{eq:K} are exactly the Fredholm eigenvalues (note that in \cite{Sch}, the author defines the Fredholm eigenvalues to be their reciprocals).
+Hence $\det(I+K)=\det(I+\mathcal{K}_{\mathrm{NP}})$.
+Moreover, the eigenvalues of $K$ correspond to the singular values of the Grunsky operator $B$ and their negatives (see Lemma 2.1 in \cite{Joh22}), so $\det(I-BB^*)=\det(I-|B|)\det(I+|B|)=\det(I+K)= \det(I+\mathcal{K}_{\mathrm{NP}})$.
 The next proposition gives a more direct relation between $K$ and $\mathcal{K}_{\mathrm{NP}}$.

 \begin{prop} Assume that $\gamma$ is $C^{4+\alpha}$.
 Let $g$ be a real-valued $C^{1+\alpha}$ function on $\gamma$ with mean zero with respect to the equilibrium measure on $\gamma$ and Fourier expansion